savonet/ocaml-metadata/README.md

   List.iter (fun (k,v) -> Printf.printf "- %s: %s\n" k v) metadata
 ```

-In the above example, the function `Metadata.Any.parse_file`{.ocaml} takes a
+In the above example, the function `Metadata.Any.parse_file` takes a file name
-file name as argument and returns an association list describing its
+as argument and returns an association list describing its metadata.
+It consists
-metadata.
-It consists of pairs of strings being the name of the metadata and its
+of pairs of strings being the name of the metadata and its value.
-value.

 Installing
 ----------